We offer a range of core BMPD courses in the elements of non-fiction storytelling and online design.

 MPAD 1001 and 1002 – Introduction to Storytelling: The Context and the Practice

-You will explore the theories and historical origins of stories and how they are conceived through words, sound and images to resonate with and influence audiences.
-Then you move to a workshop that shows you how to find stories and tell them in engaging ways, primarily through text and basic images.
+You will explore the theories and historical origins of stories an dhow they are conceived through words, sound and images to resonate with and influence audiences.
+Then you move to a workshop where you will learn to develop and tell stories in engaging ways, primarily through interactive digital mediums.
+Lecture/workshop – three hours a week.

 ITEC 1005 – Web Development